ContentStudio Review + Tutorial

 Source Library is where you will see all available web sources that fetch content for Discovery feature.

 As you see, I have added LinkedIn domains to a custom topic ('Marketing Domains').
-You can do things like turning on/off each source, add blogs to custom topics and even find disabled sources.
+You can do things like turning on/off each source by enabling and disabling, add blogs to custom topics and even find blocked sources!

 One area where ContentStudio’s Discovery feature is ahead from most of other content discovery tools out there is the number of platforms it supports.